ockertbotha/java-dev-on-ubuntu/README.md

 ![](images/screenshots/10-EgitCloneComplete.png?raw=true)

-Let's use the Terminal to take a look at what was cloned, the first command navigates us to the correct starting place for the commmands that follow, but as long as the path given to any of the commands resolves correctly you can do this anyway you like:
+Let's use the Terminal to take a look at what was cloned, the first command navigates us to the correct starting place for the commands that follow, but as long as the path given to any of the commands resolves correctly you can do this anyway you like:
 ```